Battle of Khelna

-The Battle of Khelna occurred between the Mughal Empire and Maratha Empire between 1701-1702.
-Mughal Emperor Aurangzeb ordered for the Fort of Khelna to be besieged.
-Mughal General Asad Khan launched an offensive and besieged the fortress.
+The Battle of Khelna occurred between the Mughal Empire and Maratha Kingdom between 1701 and 1702.
+Mughal emperor Aurangzeb ordered for the Fort of Khelna to be besieged.
+Mughal general Asad Khan launched an offensive and besieged the fortress.
 After about a three-month siege, Maratha commander, Parashurampant surrendered under the condition that he and his garrison would be allowed to march out unharmed.